Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Introduction

-Non-Hermitian systems are used to model many physical phenomena, from the behaviour of electric circuits with diodes to the absorption of electromagnetic waves propagating through a material (see \cite{Ashida:2020dkc} and references therein for more examples).
+Non-Hermitian systems are used to model many physical phenomena, from electric circuits with diodes to the absorption of electromagnetic waves propagating through a material (see \cite{Ashida:2020dkc} and references therein for more examples).
 Despite that, classical non-Hermitian models are less studied than Hermitian models due to their complexity.
 This is even more prominent in quantum mechanics, where the Dirac–von Neumann axioms specifically demand observables to be self-adjoint.
-However, self-adjoitness is actually not a necessary condition for a Hamiltonian to have a real energy spectrum, and it can be relaxed to only demanding the existence of an anti-linear operator that commutes with it, being the most common choice the $\mathcal{PT}$ symmetry operator \cite{Bender:1998ke,Bender:2007nj,Alexandre:2015kra,PTbook}.
+However, self-adjointness is actually not a necessary condition for a Hamiltonian to have a real energy spectrum, and it can be relaxed to demanding the existence of an anti-linear operator that commutes with it.
+The most common choice in the literature is the $\mathcal{PT}$ symmetry operator \cite{Bender:1998ke,Bender:2007nj,Alexandre:2015kra,PTbook}.

 In recent years, the interest in non-Hermitian physics has grown in the integrability community, mainly driven by recent developments in \emph{fishnet theory}.
 This theory, proposed in \cite{Gurdogan:2015csr}, is a deformation of $\mathcal{N}=4$ Super-Yang-Mills (SYM) whose Lagrangian is non-Hermitian.
-Similarly to $\mathcal{N}=4$ SYM, the action of the dilatation operator at one loop order on single-trace operators can be mapped to the action of a nearest-neighbour Hamiltonian of a chain of spins \cite{Ipsen:2018fmu}.
-This spin chain is called \emph{eclectic spin chain}, and its most interesting characteristic is that its Hamiltonian is non-diagonalisable, and thus non-Hermitian.
+Similarly to $\mathcal{N}=4$ SYM, the action of the dilatation operator at one loop order on single-trace operators can be mapped to the action of a nearest-neighbour Hamiltonian on a chain of spins \cite{Ipsen:2018fmu}.
+This spin chain is called \emph{eclectic spin chain}, and its most interesting characteristic is that its Hamiltonian is non-diagonalisable, and thus, non-Hermitian.
 Although the eclectic spin chain is integrable, as its Hamiltonian can be obtained from an R-matrix, the usual Bethe Ansatz tools are not capable of retrieving the full Hilbert space \cite{StaudacherAhn}.
 Two different strategies to circumvent this problem have been posed: the first one uses the symmetries of the problem to compute the spectrum and Hilbert space combinatorially \cite{StaudacherAhn,Ahn:2021emp,Ahn:2022snr}, while the second one considers the non-diagonalisable Hamiltonian as the limit of a diagonalisable one and computes the limit of eigenvectors and eigenvalues in a specific way \cite{NietoGarcia:2021kgh,NietoGarcia:2022kqi}.
-Both approaches provided matching results.
+Both approaches provide matching results.